Both are prescription strength ingredients available OTC in many countries.

 Both are clinically proven to be the most effective ingredients for combatting seb derm in most folk.

-In this article, before looking at our favorite selenium sulfide shampoos, we will look at what selenium sulfide is, how it works and what the major side effects are.
+In this article, before looking at the best selenium sulfide shampoos on the market today, we will look at what selenium sulfide is, how it works and what the major side effects are.

 Meaning you can make an educated decision yourself on choosing your own favorite shampoo with selenium sulfide.